 When should you change the brake pads on your 1993 Chevrolet Caprice?
 It depends largely on your driving style and terrain.
 The majority of brake pads last between 30,000 and 40,000 miles.
 Certain factors, like driving mostly on highways and braking smoothly, can help your brake pads last longer.
 Hauling heavy loads and riding your brakes can shorten brake pad lifespan.
 Your brake pad replacement interval also depends on what kind of brake pads you have on your Caprice right now.
 Are you still driving with the same pads as when you bought the car?
 Not all brake pads are created equally.
 Some materials last longer.
 Luckily, Firestone Complete Auto Care offers brake pad replacement for Chevrolet Caprices that comes with a limited Lifetime Parts Warranty.
 We do brake checks and brake pad replacements every day, and for your Caprice, we’ll only use parts that meet or surpass Chevrolet’s standards.

 Your Chevrolet Caprice engine may be strong and reliable.
-One that's ready to get you to 200,000 miles and beyond.
+One that’s strong enough to take you into high mileage territory.
 But if you can’t stop it, it’s as good as scrap metal.
 If you notice your brakes are squeaking or not working well, don’t wait!
 Safe driving and responsive brakes go hand in hand.
 Plus, waiting can lead to more expensive parts wearing out and requiring replacement.
 For example, if you drive with completely worn out brake pads, your rotors might start to warp, shortening the life of healthy parts due to the metal on metal grinding that occurs.
 We can help prevent that damage from happening.
 Get your 1993 Chevrolet Caprice brakes fixed at Firestone Complete Auto Care.
 Our brake repair services include pad/shoe replacement, brake rotor/drum refinishing, brake fluid exchange/bleeding, and brake caliper and wheel cylinder service.
 Schedule a brake service and repair appointment for your Chevrolet Caprice.